Needed for this class

 The histogram is a graphic representation of the tones in the photograph.
 It is a guide to exposure decisions.
 Most images look best when there is a full range of tones from black to white in the image.
 But there are no iron clad rules.

-Looking at the histogram, we can see that there is not a true black or white.
+Looking at the histogram, we can see that most of the tones are dark.
+There is no true black or white.
 To raise the contrast of the image and use the full tonal range, use the following adjustments: